apache/arrow/python/doc/pandas.rst

 Conversion from a Table to a DataFrame is done by calling :meth:`pyarrow.table.Table.to_pandas`.
-The inverse is then achieved by using :meth:`pyarrow.from_pandas_dataframe`.
+The inverse is then achieved by using :meth:`pyarrow.Table.from_pandas`.
 This conversion routine provides the convience parameter ``timestamps_to_ms``.
 Although Arrow supports timestamps of different resolutions, Pandas only supports nanosecond timestamps and most other systems (e.g. Parquet) only work on millisecond timestamps.
 This parameter